Cost-aware Feature Selection for IoT Device Classification: Performance Evaluation

 \subsection{Feature costs}

 As described earlier, the extraction of each feature has a cost.
 We argue that the cost of feature extraction is a function of three factors: the computational power (or computational complexity) of the extraction process, the memory used, and the confidentiality of the information related to that feature.
 Therefore, we break the cost into three components, each corresponding to compute power, memory and privacy.
 Finding the exact cost due to each component and how to integrate those component costs into a single cost value is outside the scope of this work.
 Instead, we simplify the cost of each component to be in one of three levels \{\texttt{low, medium, high}\}.
-We illustrate the concept of assigning costs to feature using examples in the Appendix.
+We illustrate the concept of assigning costs to feature using examples in Appendix~A. The total cost of a feature $f_i$ can be defined as: